JakubBuk/ToolsReview/index.md

 **Overview:**
 *Compared to the Attlassian help website, Madcap FLARE's online support seemed more traditionally structured and organized.
 It may not be pretty but it sure is functional.*

 *The layout is easy to understand.
 The menu is accessible without scrolling to the bottom of the page.
 The search is also hard to miss as it takes the central part of the initial screen.
-Tutorial videos and pdf's are clearly displayed and available instantly.*
+Tutorial videos and PDFs are clearly displayed and available instantly.*

 ### **The good:**
-Simple and logical layout, instantly usable, the table of contents is always at hand, convenient search, readily available resources - videos and pdfs
+Simple and logical layout, instantly usable, the table of contents is always at hand, convenient search, readily available resources - videos and PDFs

 ### **The bad:**
 Looks a bit old-fashioned